wikimedia-enterprise/wme-sdk-go/example/streaming/README.md

 }
 ```

-For the relevant partitions (0, 2, 3, 4) not included in the since_per_partition in the above params1, the client will receive events as they appear from those partitions (latest first).
+For the relevant partitions (0, 2, 3, 4) not included in the since_per_partition in the above params, the client will receive events as they appear from those partitions (latest first).

 The length/size of the since_per_partition must be <= 50 (capped by the total number of partitions).